-The Charles Dickens Museum is once again to be the atmospheric venue for a reading and discussion group set up to explore the work of Dickens and his contemporaries.
+Once again the Charles Dickens Museum is to be the atmospheric venue for a reading and discussion group set up to explore the work of Dickens and his contemporaries.
 Dickens moved into the house at 48 Doughty Street, London, in 1837 and it was where he wrote the hugely successful Oliver Twist, but also suffered the tragic loss of his loved sister-in-law, Mary Hogarth.
-The house offers authentic and inspiring surroundings and contains paintings, rare editions, manuscripts, original furniture and many items that bring to life this most popular writer of the Victorian age.

 The reading/discussion group.

 We will meet once a week on Thursday afternoons from 14.00-16.30 for reading and discussion led by Dr Jane Gibney, a friend of the Charles Dickens Museum.
 This will include a break for tea.

 We are hoping of course to attract some Dickens enthusiasts.
 At the same time we are particularly keen to welcome readers who are less familiar with nineteenth-century writers.
 Years ago you may have read some of the books we cover and would like to return to them and discuss them now, or you may wish to catch up on books you’ve never had a chance to read.
 The house will provide a relaxed and welcoming atmosphere for getting to know some of these great writers – and, of course, each other in the Group.